yohasebe/monadic-chat-cli/README.md

 The specifications for Monadic Chat's command-line user interface for this app are as follows.

-- The text to be parsed must be enclosed in double quotes to prevent the GPT model from misinterpreting it as some instruction.
+- The syntax structure corresponding to the user input is returned as a response.
 - Parsed data will be formatted in Penn Treebank format.
 However, square brackets [ ] are used instead of parentheses ( ).
-- The parsed data is returned as Markdown inline code enclosed in backticks (` `).
+- The parsed data is returned as Markdown inline code enclosed in backticks \` \`.

 > **Note**
 > The use of square brackets (instead of parentheses) in the notation of syntactic analysis here is to conform to the format of [RSyntaxTree](https://yohasebe.com/rsyntaxtree), a tree-drawing program for linguistic research developed by the author of Monadic Chat.
 >
 > <img src="./doc/img/syntree-sample.png" width="280px" />

-The sample app we create in this section is stored in the [`sample_app`](https://github.com/yohasebe/monadic-chat/tree/main/sample_app) folder in the repository.

-Below is a sample HTML displaying the conversation (sentence and its syntactic structure notation pairs) and metadata.
+Below is a sample HTML displaying the conversation (paris of an input sentence and its syntactic structure) and metadata.

 <br />